psg-titech/IIST_proof/Agda/README.lagda.md

 Eq A = IsDecEquivalence {A = A} _≡_ -- Discrete

 data E : Set → Set → Set₁ where
+  -- map + fold.
   `map-fold : A → (A → X ⇌ Y) → (A → X → A) → E X Y
+  -- delay the output by one step.
+The argument is the initial value.
   `delay : {{_ : Eq X}} → X → E X X
+  -- the inverse of `delay`.
   `hasten : {{_ : Eq X}} → X → E X X
+  -- sequential composition.
   _`⋙_ : E X Y → E Y Z → E X Z
+  -- parallel composition.
   _`⊗_ : E X Y → E Z W → E (X × Z) (Y × W)
 ```
 `F⟦-⟧` and `B⟦-⟧` are forward and backward semantics of `E` terms, respectively.